graalvm/graalvm.github.io/README.md

+*This repository is not in use anymore*, see https://github.com/graalvm/graalvm-website

 GraalVM is a project based in Oracle Labs developing a new JIT Compiler and Polyglot Runtime for the JVM.
 Further details can be found on the [OTN site](http://www.oracle.com/technetwork/oracle-labs/program-languages/overview/index.html).